ahopkins/sanic-session/README.md

 :warning: Warning: This package is known to have some compatibility issues with recent Sanic versions.
 As of Dec 2022, I will be working to fix these issues and a new release should be out in Q1 2023.
 Thank you.

-`sanic_session` is session management extension for [Sanic](http://sanic.readthedocs.io/) that integrates server-backed sessions with most convenient API.
+`sanic-session` is session management extension for [Sanic](https://sanic.dev) that integrates server-backed sessions with most convenient API.

-`sanic_session` provides a number of *session interfaces* for you to store a client's session data.
+`sanic-session` provides a number of *session interfaces* for you to store a client's session data.
 The interfaces available right now are:

   * Redis (supports both drivers `aioredis` and `asyncio_redis`)
   * Memcache (via `aiomcache`)